GeAR522/myweb-frontend/README.md

 ## TODO

-- Finish Django backend to add blog potsts + comments to site.

-- Add fade in to each section on intitial load
+- Add fade in to each section on intitial load - done

 - choose a proper colour palette and use it.